 “Abolitionisn is the primordial reform movement of American history,” wrote historian Adam Rothman.
 “It spawned other movements, most notably feminism.”

 Popular understanding often associates abolitionism (the campaign to end slavery) with the churches.
-In fact, mid-19th century preachers and their churches were almost evenly divided between attackers and defenders of slavery.
+In fact, mid-eighteenth century preachers and their churches were almost evenly divided between attackers and defenders of slavery.
 (Defenders could note that Jesus condoned slavery in the New Testament.)
-Prior to about 1840, the ministers and other religious activists who embraced abolitionism tended to be radicals within liberal de- nominations, notably the Unitarians and Quakers.
+It is also worth noting that the ministers and other religious activists who embraced abolitionism prior to about 1840 tended to be radicals within liberal denominations such as the Unitarians and Quakers.

 [Pictured above right, a graphic widely used as a logo of the abolition momement.]

-With its social ferment, its friendliness toward radical reformers, and its proximity to the Canadian border, west-central New York state was home to many notable abolitionists.
+With its social ferment, its friendliness toward radical reformers, and its proximity to the Canadian border, west-central New York State was home to many notable abolitionists.
+In 1836, historian Milton C. Sernett reported that the state was home to one-fifth of all the American Anti-Slavery Society auxiliaries in the country, most of them “concentrated along the axis of the Erie Canal.”
 From his estate at Peterboro, millionaire activist-philanthropist Gerrit Smith not only inspired but personally funded abolitionist and Underground Railroad activities.
-The first complete public abolition meeting took place in Peterboro at Smith’s behest; the site now houses the National Abolition Hall of Fame and Museum.
+The first complete public abolition meeting took place in Peterboro at Smith’s behest, after a mob in Utica prevented the meeting from going forward there the day before.
+The Peterboro site now houses the National Abolition Hall of Fame and Museum.

 Perhaps no quotation better captures the power of the freethinkers’ case against slavery than this fiery passage delivered by Frederick Douglass at Rochester’s long-lost Corinthian Hall: “I would say welcome infidelity! welcome atheism! welcome anything! in preference to the gospel as preached by those divines [i.e. clergy who defend slavery]!
 They convert the very name of religion into a barbarous cruelty.”